CameronShum/spotify-playlist-search/README.md

   rows={nominations.map(nomination => <ListRow setNomination={() => handleNominate(nomination)} contents={nomination}/>)}
 />
 ```
-In this example, setNomination in `<ListRow />` will change every time the prevNominations state is updated.
-This will trigger a rerender of all the other rows because none of the previous setNomination will have the same memory address as the newly created setNomination.
+In this example, `setNomination` in `<ListRow />` will change every time the prevNominations state is updated.
+This will trigger a rerender of all the other rows because none of the previous `setNomination` will have the same memory address as the newly created `setNomination`.
 There is no way to avoid this problem with state management in `<MainPage />`.
 If each component subscribes to the changes in the state, this can be done:

 ```javascript
 const ListRow = ({contents}) => {